 Chip Card Scams

 Unfortunately, chip card scams are not uncommon.
 They include phone scams, invoice scams, and even tampering with physical chip cards.
-Here are some EMV scams that you may run across.
+In other cases, it may be sales calls with misleading information.
+Here are some EMV scams and sales tactics that you may run across.

 The “You Overpaid” Pitch